STUDENT LEARNING & SOCIO-EMOTIONAL OUTCOMES

 Questions and Findings

-Active parental choice: Most households can choose between 7–8 schools in their village, and 42% of students attend low-cost private schools, where test scores are consistently higher than in government schools.
+Active Parental Choice and Private Schooling: Most households have 7–8 schools to choose from in their village; 42% of students attend low-cost private schools, where test scores are higher than in government schools.

-Enrollment gains: National primary net enrollment increased by 10 percentage points (from 51% to 61%) between 2001 and 2005, with the largest gains recorded among girls, especially in rural Punjab (14-point increase in rural Punjab girls).
+Progress in Enrollment, Especially for Girls: Primary net enrollment rose by 10 percentage points nationally (from 51% to 61%) between 2001 and 2005, with the largest gains for rural girls (14-point increase in rural Punjab).

 Why This Matters